vimtaai/gumdrop/README.md

 ### Using with GitHub Pages

 You can use **Gumdrop** with [GitHub Pages](https://pages.github.com) as it can serve as a static file server.
 To prevent GitHub Pages from trying to transform your site with Jekyll add an empty `.nojekyll` file to the root of your site.

-## Prerequisites

-In order to work, **Gumdrop** requires a static HTTP(S) file server as the Fetch API does not work with the `file:` protocol. **Gumdrop** requires a browser that supports the Fetch API thus Internet Explorer is not supported.

 ## Contributing